dannyhope/uxbrighton/_posts/2013-10-08-oktoberfest.md

 upcoming:
 ---

-UX Brighton evenings are back with UX Oktoberfest - our last event before November's big conference.
+UX Brighton evenings returned with UX Oktoberfest - our last event before November's big conference.
 Join us on 8th October at Fabrica Gallery for three talks from three fantastic speakers, none of whom - sadly - have consented to wearing their lederhosen.

 ## Cognitive biases & design - [Jerome Ribot](http://twitter.com/ribotminimus)